Nodin Cutfeet on stage, presenting at an MIT Solve event.

 Founder

-Waniskâw is a creative coding, digital art and project-based learning platform that helps Indigenous teens and young adults design, program, and share their own interactive art.
-What began as my capstone project at Emily Carr has grown into a space for exploring technology as a form of cultural expression and self-determination.
-The platform is currently in beta, with both its coding and art tools live and growing.
+Waniskâw is a project-based creative coding and digital art platform for Indigenous teens and young adults.
+Originally developed as my capstone project at Emily Carr University, the platform has grown through collaboration with educators, artists, and community partners.
+Waniskâw supports peer learning and experimentation through tools that allow users to design, program, and share interactive artworks.
+Framed as technology for cultural expression and self-determination, the platform is currently in beta, with both its coding and art tools live and evolving.

 Ḵulus